deekshaarora12/Calculator_Behaviour/addition.md

 Given Two negative numbers

-When  The calculator is turned on
+When  The calculator is on
 And I type in "negative number"
 And I press "plus"
 And I type in "negative number"